swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/Generating Documentation for Extended Types.md

 // not the `SlothCreator` library, so this is
 // what we call an "extended type". extension Collection where Element == Sloth {
-    // This property is not included in
+    // This property is only included in
-    // the documentation by default.
+    // the documentation if extension
+    // support is enabled.
     public func wake() {
         for sloth in self {
             sloth.wake()